The changing look of the neutrino-emitter blazar candidate 5BZQ J1243+4043

 {Julius-Maximilians-Universit\"at W\"urzburg, Fakultät f\"ur Physik und Astronomie, Institut f\"ur Theoretische Physik und Astrophysik, Lehrstuhl f\"ur Astronomie, Emil-Fischer-Str.
 31, D-97074 W\"urzburg, Germany\\ \and Deutsches Elektronen-Synchrotron DESY, Platanenallee 6, 15738 Zeuthen, Germany \and Université Paris Cité, CNRS, Astroparticule et Cosmologie, F-75013 Paris, France}

-\abstract {In recent years, changing-look blazars have put into question the traditional BL Lacs-flat spectrum radio quasars empirical classification of blazars based on the intensity of optical spectral lines, as they appear to transition between the two classes over time.} {We focus on the blazar \target, recently proposed as a promising candidate for the emission of high-energy neutrinos observed by the IceCube Neutrino Observatory and reported as a changing-look in the literature.
-We study the spectral properties of this blazar, inferring its radiation field and accretion regime properties among different epochs.} {This study presents new optical spectroscopy observations of \target\ taken with the Gran Telescopio Canarias.
-We use this new dataset and two optical spectra available from the literature to investigate the continuum and line emissions and pinpoint the physical properties of the source.
-In particular, we use the emission lines to probe the accretion regime.} {The newly collected data for \target\ shows broad emission lines, consistent with the spectrum of the first epoch and the redshift \redshift\ known from the literature.
-For the second epoch, the spectrum appears featureless, and we place limits on the emission lines and related physical properties.
-We observe spectral variability for both the continuum and line emissions among the three spectra.
-Despite this, the accretion properties of the blazar remain, overall, unvaried, indicating that the intrinsic physics remains the same across the three epochs.
-In the broader multi-messenger context, this suggests that, despite the changing look in the optical band, the candidate neutrino-emitter blazar \target\ remains characterized by the presence of intense external radiation fields and radiatively efficient accretion, typical of high-excitation radio galaxies, that may foster neutrino production.} {}
+\abstract {In recent years, changing-look blazars have called the traditional view of BL Lacs-flat spectrum radio quasars into question within the empirical classification of blazars.
+Based on the intensity of the optical spectral lines, they appear to transition between the two classes over time.} {We focus on the blazar \target, recently proposed as a promising candidate for the emission of high-energy neutrinos observed by the IceCube Neutrino Observatory and reported as a changing-look blazar in the literature.
+We study the spectral properties of this blazar, inferring its radiation field and accretion regime properties across different epochs.} {This study presents new optical spectroscopy observations of \target\ taken with the Gran Telescopio Canarias.
+We used this new dataset and two optical spectra available from the literature to investigate the continuum and line emissions and pinpoint the physical properties of the source.
+In particular, we used the emission lines to probe the accretion regime.} {The newly collected data for \target\ shows broad emission lines, consistent with the spectrum of the first epoch and the redshift \redshift\ known from the literature.
+For the second epoch, the spectrum appears featureless and so, we placed limits on the emission lines and related physical properties.
+We observed spectral variability for both the continuum and line emissions among the three spectra.
+Nonetheless, the accretion properties of the blazar generally remain unvaried, indicating that the intrinsic physics stays the same across the three epochs.
+In the broader multi-messenger context, this suggests that, despite the changing look in the optical band, the candidate neutrino-emitter blazar \target\ is still characterized by the presence of intense external radiation fields and radiatively efficient accretion, typical of high-excitation radio galaxies, which may foster neutrino production.} {}

 \keywords{}